SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson MFVP.md

 The page also contains page buttons to the following subpages:

-- **Media Info**:Contains tables regarding video and audio input statistics.
+- **Media Info**: Contains tables regarding video and audio input statistics.
-- **Outputs Statistics**:Contains the Output Statistics table, which displays the bitrate of each output generated by each service.
+- **Outputs Statistics**: Contains the Output Statistics table, which displays the bitrate of each output generated by each service.

 ### Live Packaging Dvrs